zwave-js/node-zwave-js/packages/core/api.md

 // Warnings were encountered during analysis:
 //
-// src/security/Manager2.ts:65:4 - (ae-forgotten-export) The symbol "CtrDRBG" needs to be exported by the entry point index.d.ts
 // src/security/QR.ts:98:2 - (ae-unresolved-link) The @link reference could not be resolved: The package "@zwave-js/core" does not have an export "requestedSecurityClasses"

 // (No @packageDocumentation comment for this package)